agentmorris/camera-trap-ml-survey/README.md

 Train a self-attention mechanism to improve classification of crops in multi-crop images, i.e. they use information from one crop to inform the classification of others in an image.
 Train on Snapshot Serengeti, use Snapshot Safari for OOD eval.
 Use MD+RDE results from LILA (MDv1000-redwood for Snapshot Serengeti, MDv5a for Snapshot Safari).
 During training, all crops with confidence > 0.5 are given the sequence-level label.
 They evaluate only on images with >= 2 crops (nothing interesting would happen in the within-image attention stage when only one crop is present).

 Their baseline crop classifier is DINOv2, fine-tuned via timm (although the classifier is not the important part, and they are clear that you could swap in other classifiers).
 Their proposed "multi-crop attention" classifier uses the same encoder as the baseline classifier, but embeddings are first passed through a set of transformer blocks that receive information from all crops in the image.
 They find that their method improves accuracy from 90% to 95% on the training dataset, and from 93% to 95% on the OOD dataset.
 They admit that test is a bit artificial, because they're using sequences with a single label, so simpler heuristics to integrate data across crops might achieve similar results, but they create a multi-species synthetic data benchmark and see similar improvements.

+NB: this summary is based on a biorxiv preprint of this paper.

 Code is [here](https://github.com/gdussert/MCA_Classifier).